The Bridge (Sonny Rollins album): History

 In 1959, feeling pressured by the unexpected swiftness of his rise to fame, Rollins took a three-year hiatus to focus on perfecting his craft.
 A resident of the Lower East Side of Manhattan with no private space to practice, he took his saxophone up to the Williamsburg Bridge to practice alone: "I would be up there 15 or 16 hours at a time, spring, summer, fall and winter."
 His first recording after his return to performance took its name from those solo sessions.
 Critical reception to the album, which was not the revolutionary new jazz approach many expected, was mixed.
 Rollins, who had been considered groundbreaking in his thematic improvisations, was supplanted in critical buzz by the growing popularity of Ornette Coleman's free jazz.

 Reception

 If not a tremendous departure from Rollins' earlier style, the album was nevertheless quite successful.
 Tagged by AllMusic as "a near-classic", the recording was declared by Inkblot Magazine to be "one of the greatest albums from one of jazz's greatest musicians".
-It is one of the albums for which the long-active and prolific Rollins receives his greatest praise.
+It is one of Rollins' most-lauded albums.

 The album was inducted into the Grammy Hall of Fame in 2015.